Categories

 project change directory

 I generally keep my development projects under a common directory like ~/dev/ or ~/projects/.
-Here is a simple bash shell script function which I use to quickly jump into and between projects on the command line.
+Here is bash shell script code which I use to quickly jump into and between projects on the command line.
 It includes auto completion, which is a pretty important part of its usefulness.
 You can put in your ~/.bashrc file and adapt the PROJECTS_PATH variable to suit your own needs.

 PROJECTS_PATH=~/dev